 That's right, I think I actually got dumber while shopping for Tiffany Diamonds.
-And it's not because I stopped at the pillars located by the front door to bang my head on the marble to numb the pain.
+Consequently, it's not because I stopped at the pillars located by the front door to bang my head on the marble to numb the pain.

-Contrary to the opinion of the sales woman who helped me this morning, the round brilliant cut diamond was not invented by Tiffany in the early 1980’s (!)
+Contrary to the opinion of the saleswoman who helped me this morning, the round brilliant cut diamond was not invented by Tiffany in the early 1980’s (!)
 It was in fact redesigned by Diamond Cutter and Mathematician Marcel Tolkowsky back in 1919 when he published his paper titled Diamond Design.

-The first question that the "sales professional” at Tiffany & Co., asked me was "When are you planning on getting engaged?” which was immediately followed by "And how much would you like to spend?” to which I replied “Sometime in the near future.”
+The first question that the "sales professional” at Tiffany & Co., asked me was "When are you planning on getting engaged?” which was immediately followed by "And how much would you like to spend?” to which I replied, "Sometime in the near future.”

 Then I told her that I was thinking somewhere in the range of $30,000.00 to $40,000.00 but that I could go higher… and finished up with "I think I want something in the range of 1.80 to 2.00 carats, F to G color and VS-2 in clarity… at least that’s what my brother told me to look for.”

-She promptly pulled two Tiffany Solitaire style engagement rings out of the case and said “This one is $32,500.00 and this one is $72,000.00 because two carat diamonds cost more… a lot more.”
+She promptly pulled two Tiffany Solitaire style engagement rings out of the case and said: "This one is $32,500.00 and this one is $72,000.00 because two-carat diamonds cost more… a lot more.”

-Yes I understand that a two carat diamond costs more than one which is smaller.
+Yes, I understand that a two-carat diamond costs more than one which is smaller.
 However, the diamonds are also two different combinations of clarity.
 The one for $32,500.00 is a 1.66 carat, G-color, SI-1 clarity diamond (Tiffany #29814457) and the one for $72,000.00 is a 2.28 carat, G-color, VS-1 clarity diamond (Tiffany #29260036).

 Upon further questioning, it was explained to me as a clarity difference of one grade… Ahem, actually it’s a difference of two clarity grades because somewhere in the Land of Diamond Grading, between the realm of SI-1 and that of VS-1 rests a clarity grade known as VS-2 and anybody in the diamond business should try to visit it.

 In fact, I don’t have to guess because I have a current Rap Sheet right here on my desk.
-Let’s see, it indicates that the difference in price per carat between a two carat, G-color, VS-1 and VS-2 clarity diamond at the wholesale level is $1,800.00 per carat… Running pretty simple math, figuring out what the wholesale cost of the diamond would be, calculating in the apparent premium for a Tiffany Diamond, and I come up with a difference of roughly $7,680.00 Which I guess isn’t much of a difference if you’re going to spend $70K on a rock without knowing anything about it.
+Let’s see, it indicates that the difference in price per carat between a two carat, G-color, VS-1 and VS-2 clarity diamond at the wholesale level is $1,800.00 per carat.

+Running pretty simple math, figuring out what the wholesale cost of the diamond would be, calculating in the apparent premium for a Tiffany Diamond, and I come up with a difference of roughly $7,680.00 Which I guess isn’t much of a difference if you’re going to spend $70K on a rock without knowing anything about it.

-I paused for a moment to give her a second to take another swig of the Tiffany flavored Kool-Aid… Why yes, it is light blue in color… Which she’s apparently been drinking, and asked to know more about the flaws within each diamond.
+I paused for a moment to give her a second to take another swig of the Tiffany flavored Kool-Aid… Why yes, it is light blue in color.
+Which she’s apparently been drinking, and asked to know more about the flaws within each diamond.

-"Oh all right” I continued… "but would it be possible to see what they looked like?”
+"Oh, all right” I continued… "but would it be possible to see what they looked like?”
 I asked.
-And I was told “We don’t really do that…” which leads me to believe that the majority of people buying diamonds from Tiffany leave without having a clue as to the type of inclusions within their diamonds.
+And I was told, "We don’t really do that…” which leads me to believe that the majority of people buying diamonds from Tiffany leave without having a clue as to the type of inclusions within their diamonds.

 As I walked out of the store, dumbfounded by the lack of diamond grading information which I was able to obtain from the "sales professional" at Tiffany (please refer to the business card for verification of the term) I stumbled across a jewelry store located just a few doors down.
 And right there in plain view of the front door, I counted three GIA Gem Scopes sitting on the front counter.
 It was good for a chuckle.

 But what really made me laugh is that when I started the engine of my car, the song "Three Little Birds" by Bob Marley was playing on the radio.
 The line "Don't worry 'bout a thing, every little thing's gonna be all right" filled the air and it dawned on me that this is a perfect theme song for Tiffany & Co., because it seems to fully embody the experience that they are providing for their customers:

 You caught the reference to Kool-Aid, right?
 You didn't think I was finished with that concept, did you?
 All right, I openly admit that I don't have any evidence in support of this theory, but it's possible that Tiffany & Co., is some sort of a religious cult.

-Or perhaps it might just be the time honored reputation of Tiffany Diamonds, and the well developed allure of the baby blue box.
-Honestly I don't know, but I for one am not impressed by either of my shopping experiences with Tiffany & Co.
-I invite them to raise the stakes and enter the modern age of information technology, and provide their front end sales staff with a more in-depth knowledge of diamonds and diamond grading.
+Or perhaps it might just be the time-honored reputation of Tiffany Diamonds, and the well developed allure of the baby blue box.
+Honestly, I don't know, but I for one am not impressed by either of my shopping experiences with Tiffany & Co.
+I invite them to raise the stakes and enter the modern age of information technology and provide their front end sales staff with a more in-depth knowledge of diamonds and diamond grading.

 It is called "bruted" because the process of grinding two diamond crystals together to create the basic round outline of a round brilliant cut diamond is called "bruting" and this is something that I consider to be pretty basic.
-I mean, the sales person at my local Ford dealership can tell me what "chrome trim" is on the detail description.
+I mean, the salesperson at my local Ford dealership can tell me what "chrome trim" is on the detail description.

-He continues in the video to say "At Tiffany’s obviously, we cut our diamonds to the proportions which maximize brilliance which actually means more weight loss, up to 62% of the rough diamond must be cut away… blah, blah, blah, all Tiffany diamonds are cut for brilliance, not size.”[separator]
+He continues in the video to say "At Tiffany’s obviously, we cut our diamonds to the proportions which maximize brilliance which actually means more weight loss, up to 62% of the rough diamond must be cut away… blah, blah, blah, all Tiffany diamonds are cut for brilliance, not size.”

 Well, sort of… the crown angle of 34.8 degrees of the 1.66 carat, G-color, SI-1 clarity, Tiffany diamond that I looked at has a pavilion angle offset of 40.9 degrees which is spot-on.

-I’d like to think that the diamond cutters could have left a little more of the diamond rough on the floor… and the total depth of the 2.28 carat, G-color, VS-1 is 62.4% which isn’t much better.
+As a matter of fact, the total depth of the 2.28 carat, G-color, VS-1 is 62.4% isn’t much better.
 The crown angle of that Tiffany diamond is 34.6 degrees and it is offset by a pavilion angle of 41.0 degrees.
 Both diamonds have medium to slightly thick girdles, and this is accounting for some of the extra total depth.

 Total depth between 59 – 61.8%